 “To observe, learn, grow and nurture your plant”

-The School Nursery Yojana aims at involving school students in raising plant nurseries to bring them closer to natural environment, help them understand the natural processes of germination and feel the joy of watching saplings grow.
+The School Nursery Yojana aims at involving school students in raising plant nurseries to bring them closer to the natural environment, help them understand the natural processes of germination and feel the joy of watching saplings grow.
+School Nurseries Yojana Objectives and Salient Features

-1. To connect young students with plant, create sense of belonging and oneness with nature, sensitivity towards plants and living environment.
+- To connect young students with the plant, create a sense of belonging and oneness with nature, sensitivity towards plants and living environment.

-4. To grow saplings of various plants for herbal medicinal, ornamental, shrubs, trees and potted plants etc. for planting in their neighbourhood, take care and watch them grow.
+- To grow saplings of various plants for herbal medicinal, ornamental, shrubs, trees and potted plants, etc. for planting in their neighbourhood, take care and watch them grow.

-6. To provide students observe their neighbouring trees, collect seeds for use in nurseries.
+- To provide students to observe their neighboring trees, collect seeds for use in nurseries.

-1. The Scheme is initiated for a period of five years on Pilot Basis.
+- The Scheme is initiated for a period of five years on a Pilot Basis.

-2. It will involve students of Class 6-9.
+- It will involve students in Class 6-9.

-3. The schools should have open space of around 100 sq. meter for creation of nursery to raise 1,000 saplings in its School Nursery every year.
+- The schools should have an open space of around 100 sq. meter for the creation of nursery to raise 1,000 saplings in its School Nursery every year.

-5. In the first year 1,000 Schools will be selected and will be provided a grant of Rs.
-25,000/- for development of Nursery Infrastructure, inputs etc and the raising cost of saplings.
-In subsequent two years, these School will be eligible for a maintenance grant of Rs.
+- In the first year, 1,000 Schools will be selected and will be provided a grant of Rs.
+25,000/- for development of Nursery Infrastructure, inputs, etc and the rising cost of saplings.
+In the subsequent two years, these Schools will be eligible for a maintenance grant of Rs.
 10,000/- each subject to satisfactory performance.

-8. The State wise project proposals shall be submitted by the State CAMPAs duly approved by the State CAMPA Steering Committee.
+- The State-wise project proposals shall be submitted by the State CAMPAs duly approved by the State CAMPA Steering Committee.